Pattaya: Road

+Taxi / Private Transfer

+In addition to buses and songthaews, Pattaya is served by private pre-booked taxi and transfer services operating between Bangkok, Pattaya, and nearby airports.
+One such service is SoiTaxi, which provides fixed-price private transfers between Bangkok and Pattaya, with fares advertised at 1,000 baht inclusive of tolls and other charges.
+The service focuses on advance reservations rather than street hailing and operates primarily on intercity and airport routes.

 Rail

 A daily service operates on the Eastern Line of the State Railway of Thailand between Pattaya railway station and Hualumphong Station in Bangkok.

 Bus

 Pattaya is served by Pattaya's main bus terminal on Pattaya Nuea (North Pattaya Road) near Sukhumvit Road.
 Bus services from Mo Chit 2 bus terminal, New Southern Bus Terminal and Ekkamai Bus Terminal, connect Bangkok to Pattaya's main bus terminal.

 There are two airport bus services.

 The 389 Bus (airportpattayabus) service connects Pattaya with Suvarnabhumi Airport (BKK).
 It uses modern, air-conditioned buses, and takes around 1 1/2 hours to reach the airport.
 The trip from the airport (Level 1 Gate 8 at the Arrival Hall) to the bus terminal in Pattaya, makes three stops at North, Central, and South Pattaya intersections before going to their last drop off point, the office on Thappraya Road (near Jomtien).
 It can take longer if many hotel stops are negotiated along Sukhumvit Road in Pattaya.
 The other bus service is the Bell Travel Service (Coach 36) which goes from the airport (Level 1 between Gate 7 & 8) to the Pattaya Bell office at the North Pattaya Intersection, and then provides transfers to local hotels.

 Buses from a terminal on Sukhumvit Road near Pattaya Klang (near the Central Pattaya intersection) connect Pattaya with many destinations in the north-east region (i.e. Isan).

 City and suburban services are mainly provided by songthaew, popularly nicknamed "baht buses" or "blue taxis".